peng-jerry/peng-jerry.github.io/projects/project1.md

 **January - August 2024**

-**Skills: CAD(Solidworks), Fabrication Techniques (Machining, Laser Cutting, Waterjet), FMEA, Quality Control, Project Management, Talking to Suppliers**
+**Skills: CAD(Solidworks), Fabrication Techniques (Machining, Laser Cutting, Waterjet), FMEA, Quality Control, Project Management, Engineering Documentation**

 ### Clutch Calculations
 As a part of my co-op at ESTAT Actuation, my primary project was called the Optimized Rotary Design project.
 ESTAT had a standard size that they were using for demos at the time, but many customers wanted custom sizes, which we had not developed a good pipeline to create effectively.